3 Rooibos Tea Side Effects

 2. Bacterial contamination

-This is the reason why diet experts strongly advise consumers to buy rooibos tea from a reliable and trusted source online.
+This is why diet experts strongly advise consumers to buy rooibos tea from a reliable source online.

 3. Drug Reactions